Follow TV Tropes

 • Body Snatcher: One sketch has a parody of Invasion of the Body Snatchers, where Plant and Ice Cream are confronted by his screeching doppelganger, who is green save for his cone.
 Plant can't tell them apart, and it devolves into Plant trying to convince Ice Cream he tends to sound like a screeching alien, which he denies, completely ignoring the alien.
 Then a Plant doppelganger shows up, and is confused between the two Ice Creams.

-• Butt-Monkey: Any sketch involving Dog is bound to have him get the short end of the stick, have him fail at what he's trying to accomplish or get injured.
-Exaggerated in "Radical Mutants" where not only is he in constant pain from his skin being extremely sticky, but the ending of said episode has him actually be a pile of trash that came to life and became inanimate again from the hospital treating his mutated condition.
+• Butt-Monkey: Any sketch involving Dog is bound to have him get the short end of the stick, have him fail at what he's trying to accomplish, or get injured, if not all three.
+Exaggerated in "Radical Mutants" where not only is Dog in constant pain from his skin being extremely sticky, but the ending of said episode reveals that he's a pile of trash that came to life, and he becomes inanimate again after the hospital treats his mutated condition.

 • Camera Abuse: One transition ends with the screen shattering after Dog slams into the camera.